scale-docs/docs/list-your-token/trading-for-devs.md

   deadline
 );
 ```
-in Equalizer, we represent hops instead of path, using Route object.
+in Scale.farm, we represent hops instead of path, using Route object.
 length is 2 (hops) instead of 3 (path addresses)```js
 struct Route {
   address from;